Cathays: Buildings and structures in Cathays

 From 1840, the Taff Vale Railway company developed a railway line through Cathays, where they also developed the Cathays railway works.
 A major carriage and wagon construction and maintenance facility, it and the associated locomotive depot were taken over and maintained by the Great Western Railway.
 After nationalisation in 1946, British Railways sold the business and leased the site to the Pullman Company Ltd, where they maintained their carriages until the 1970s.
 The depot was closed from the late 1960s, and was later redeveloped for buildings now used by Cardiff University.
 The carriage and wagon works was redeveloped in the early 2000s, and now houses a Lidl store and a student accommodation block.
 Cathays railway station opened in 1983, adjacent to the students' union building which encloses the railway tracks.

 In 1875, Nazareth House was opened to provide accommodation for orphans and the elderly.
 A popular local charity, one of its many benefactors was the boxer Jim Driscoll, who, since his burial in Cathays cemetery in 1925, has had his grave tended by the nuns of Nazareth House.

 In 1898, John Crichton-Stuart, 3rd Marquess of Bute sold a large piece of land to Cardiff Council for the building of a new City Hall, imposing strict conditions regarding its purpose and where development could take place.
 As a result, City Hall was built as far south in the purchased block of land as possible, and the residual area to its north used for civic, cultural and educational purposes only.
-City Hall cost £129,000 to build, and was completed in 1905 when Cardiff was awarded city status.
+City Hall cost £129,000 to build; it was constructed between 1901 and 1904 and opened in 1906, the year after Cardiff was awarded city status.

 The land purchased by the council to the north of the city hall now houses: